maginetv/exconf/README.md

 NOTICE: Variables "service" and "environment" are set into the variables automatically,
         when you populate the templates or list variables, based on the CLI input.

-CLI supports following commands:
+The actions the CLI supports for the configurations:
 * **"execute"** a script, which is usually for deployment purposes for a service.
 The execution must always target some service and some environment defined in the configuration folder.
-* **"template"** command prints out the templates for your service without executing any scripts.
+* **"templates"** command prints out the templates for your service without executing any scripts.
   You usually use this for confirming you configuration is valid before executing a deployment.
-  You can also just write out the templates into chosen directory using the *-w* flag.
 * **"variables"** command can be used to print out all the variables that can be applied to the targeted service and environment.